shreya0522/k8s-imp-concepts/aws.md

  - AWS replaced this with Target Tracking and Step Scaling

 ✅ C. Scheduled Scaling
-Predefined scaling based on time (like cron jobs)
+Predefined scaling based on time (like cron jobs).
 Example:
  * Scale out to 10 instances at 9 AM (office hours)
  * Scale in to 2 instances at 10 PM
 Useful for: